Zohran Mamdani's wife Rama Duwaji is an animator, illustrator and ceramicist. And they met on Hinge

 It was accompanied by a photo-booth strip of happy poses with her husband, Zohran Mamdani, and a voting selfie that would presage a momentous night: The 33-year-old state assemblyman would stun the political world — and opponent Andrew Cuomo — with his success in the race for the Democratic nomination for New York City mayor.

-While the ultimate outcome has yet to be confirmed by a ranked choice count, many across the country woke up Wednesday eager to learn more both about Mamdani, a self-described democratic socialist who's now poised to be the nominee, and also about Duwaji, an animator and illustrator originally from Damascus, Syria, according to her Instagram bio.
+While the ultimate outcome has yet to be confirmed by a ranked choice count, many across the country woke up Wednesday eager to learn more both about Mamdani, a self-described democratic socialist who's now poised to be the nominee, and also about Duwaji, an animator and illustrator.
 Mamdani kissed her hand during his victory speech to supporters, thanking "my incredible wife."

-In her art career, Duwaji has worked with The New Yorker, The Washington Post, the BBC, Apple, Spotify, VICE and the Tate Modern museum in London, among others, according to one bio page.
-“Using drawn portraiture and movement, Rama examines the nuances of sisterhood and communal experiences,” it says.
+Duwaji was not a public presence during much of the campaign, but is active on social media through her work.
+In her art career, Duwaji has worked with The New Yorker, The Washington Post, the BBC, Apple, Spotify, VICE and the Tate Modern museum in London, among others, according to her website.
+"Using drawn portraiture and movement, Rama examines the nuances of sisterhood and communal experiences," it says.

 And there's one very contemporary (and much-mentioned) fact that's emerged about the couple: They met on Hinge, the dating app.
 "I met my wife on Hinge so there is still hope in those dating apps," Mamdani said, laughing, on a recent episode of The Bulwark podcast.